huntergdavis/jc_reborn/README.md

 - Xbox
 - emscripten (ugh the need for a message passing interface between engine and screen render)

-I'm currently working on:
+I've most recently worked on:
-- Closed Captions - Adding descriptive text for all actions and scenes, support closed captioning and screen readers for the visually impaired.
+- Closed Captions - Adding descriptive text output for all actions and scenes, support closed captioning and screen readers for the visually impaired.
+You can find the script files in the closed_captions branch

 Next up:
-- Adding voice samples for the closed captioning
+- Adding voice samples for the closed captioning and scene descriptions
-- Scripting up a 'fortune' type unix command for a random johnny scene description
+- Fixing spelling and grammatical mistakes in captions, adding more dramatic flair

 Here are systems that I'll target in the future
 - Switch